 In this case, you should look into the myriad of other advantageous and highly accessible business credit cards on the market.
 Many business credit cards have loose requirements for personal credit score and carry very few fees.
 And if you pay off your balance at the same rate as a charge card, you won’t have to worry about high interest rates or limited borrowing power.

 Another option is financing your business through other means, like small business loans.
 Plenty of business financing companies do not require high credit scores, personal guarantees, or more than six months in business.
 Also, the occasional slow month won’t automatically disqualify you from competitive interest rates or longer terms.

-If Brex declined your application because of your cash flow, you just have to find a business financing company that specializes in your financial circumstances.
+If Brex declined your application because of your cash flow, you have to find a business financing company specializing in your financial circumstances.

 Making Your Decision

 In summary, the Brex Corporate Card is a sensible choice for very young startups that have recently raised a great deal of funding.
 Here at UCS, we give Brex a 4.8 out of 5 rating and highly suggest working with them if you qualify.
 If you have yet to raise funding or are already fully operational, it’s probably best to consider other options.